dymurray/apb-blogs/rocketchat-tutorial.md

 # Introduction

+In the "Up and running with the OpenShift Ansible Broker" blog (by Jesus Rodriguez), we saw how you can leverage the OpenShift Ansible Broker to easily provision services on OpenShift Container Platform.
+In this blog, we're going to explore developing an Ansible Playbook Bundle (APB) to manage services.

+APBs leverage the power of Ansible to allow you to define your application in the same language you would define your infrastructure.
+Most commonly, APBs are used to orchestrate pre-certified containers while also using Ansible to provision on and off-platform services while also allowing you to package your application management logic in a container image.
+With APBs you can define how to install, and uninstall, your application with the flexibility provided by Ansible.

-This tutorial will give a user a walk-through on developing an APB for RocketChat.
-In order to do this we must first make some assumptions.
-We are assuming that RocketChat and MongoDB are already containerized applications which can run under the `restricted` security context constraint (scc) in OpenShift.
-These images exist on RHCC([RocketChat](https://access.redhat.com/containers/?tab=overview#/registry.connect.redhat.com/rocketchat/rocketchat) and [MongoDB](https://access.redhat.com/containers/?tab=overview#/registry.access.redhat.com/rhscl/mongodb-32-rhel7)).
+This tutorial will give a user a walk-through on developing an APB to deploy the Rocket.Chat service.
+To simplify this process and focus on just the APB development, we're going to assume that Rocket.Chat and MongoDB are already containerized and can run under the `restricted` Security Context Constraint (SCC) in OpenShift.
+These container images can be found on RHCC([RocketChat](https://access.redhat.com/containers/?tab=overview#/registry.connect.redhat.com/rocketchat/rocketchat) and [MongoDB](https://access.redhat.com/containers/?tab=overview#/registry.access.redhat.com/rhscl/mongodb-32-rhel7)).

-If you are only interested in deploying the published [RocketChat APB](https://access.redhat.com/containers/?tab=overview#/registry.connect.redhat.com/rocketchat/rocketchat-apb) you can skip to the bottom of this tutorial.
+If you're only interested in deploying the published [RocketChat APB](https://access.redhat.com/containers/?tab=overview#/registry.connect.redhat.com/rocketchat/rocketchat-apb) you can skip to the end of this tutorial.

 # Creating RocketChat APB
-To get started we will need to install the APB tooling.
-Please see the [installation guide](https://github.com/ansibleplaybookbundle/ansible-playbook-bundle/blob/master/docs/apb_cli.md#installing-the-apb-tool) to install the APB tooling.
-Once installed, we will run:
+To start we will [install the APB tooling](https://github.com/ansibleplaybookbundle/ansible-playbook-bundle/blob/master/docs/apb_cli.md#installing-the-apb-tool).
+Then run:
 ```
 apb init rocketchat-apb
 ```